 How did the PETIT Study work?

 Researchers in Japan recruited babies 4-5 months old with eczema, but no food allergies.
-The babies were split into two groups to either start eating baked eggs, or to eat a placebo (something that looked like egg but was just flour).
+The babies were split into two groups to either start eating boiled eggs, or to eat a placebo (something that looked like egg but was just flour).

 PETIT Study Results

 The PETIT study was so effective at preventing egg allergy that the study had to be stopped early.
-Doctors decided that it was not ethical to continue having babies avoid baked eggs, because this would dramatically increase their risk of developing an egg allergy.
+Doctors decided that it was not ethical to continue having babies avoid boiled eggs, because this would dramatically increase their risk of developing an egg allergy.